 It is also about being in the right place to want help.
 It is incredibly difficult to stop someone using drugs, alcohol, or acting out any other addiction if they don’t want to stop; some would say impossible.
 Many believe that they cannot beat their addiction, and so will never try unless supported and encouraged by those that are close to them.

-Drug and alcohol abuse is not a choice.
+But drug and alcohol abuse is not a choice.
 Few people consciously sit down and decide to become addicts.
 It is a trap that people fall into when they let their guard down, and the psychological dependence that ensures create a new homeostatic norm that becomes their cage.
-Attending a drug and alcohol rehab in Sussex is a highly effective way to release yourself from this cage.
+Attending a drug and alcohol rehab in East Sussex is a highly effective way to release yourself from this cage.

 At Rehab 4 Addiction, we strongly recommend that you choose residential rehab services.
 Living within a clinic during your treatment programme means that you will be completely removed from temptation, allowing you to focus on quitting drink and drugs for good.

 Plus, because you’ll receive 24/7 care and support from a team of qualified and experienced medical professionals, including psychiatrists and psychotherapists, you’re much more likely to make a full recovery.

 There are a number of therapies available for patients suffering from alcoholism and drug addiction at our East Sussex rehab facilities.
 Therefore, each treatment contains its own redeeming qualities, and a treatment plan should be fully suited around the individual needs of the patient.